Credit card balances fell for a fourth month in a row in September, according to the Federal Reserve’s monthly report on consumer credit

 Retail sales seemed to be crimped in September, falling slightly from August, although they still managed to come in 3 percent higher than September of 2012, according to the Census Bureau.

-A fresh look at
+A fresh look at economic growth

 The Fed’s look at consumers’ appetite for debt was announced the same day as a good news/bad news picture of economic growth in the third quarter.
 The government’s initial estimate said the economy grew at a 2.8 percent annual rate in the July-September period, beating analysts’ expectations of 2 percent GDP growth.
 But consumer demand was not a big driver, as the improvement came from a buildup in inventories.
 “Spending on household services was basically flat, which held down growth in overall consumer spending,” Regions Bank Chief Economist Richard Moody said in a research note.
 Unemployment figures for October will follow on Friday, and many analysts are expecting an uptick in September’s 7.2 percent jobless rate as a result of the federal government shutdown.

 Credit card balances, now at about 82 percent of their $1 trillion-plus peak five years ago, may have found a new equilibrium, after being trimmed by the recession and nearly 5 million consumer bankruptcies since the end of 2009.